bhoover59/PF-LIF/README.md

 # PF-LIF
-Animationf of the Laser Photofragmentation-Laser Induced Fluorescence method for detecting atmospheric HONO and OH
+Animation of the Laser Photofragmentation-Laser Induced Fluorescence method for detecting atmospheric HONO and OH